Brian Cornell: Early life

-Brian Cornell was born in 1958 in Queens, New York City.
+Brian Cornell was born in 1959 in Queens, New York City.
 He grew up in a fatherless household from the age of six, and his mother was living on welfare due to heart disease.
 As a result, Cornell was mostly brought up by his maternal grandparents.

 Cornell graduated from the University of California, Los Angeles (UCLA) in 1981.
 Cornell attended the UCLA Anderson School of Management in 1991.

-Business career
+Career

 Cornell was the chief marketing officer and an executive vice president of Safeway Inc., from 2004 to 2007.

-Cornell was the CEO of Michaels from 2007 to 2009, CEO of Sam's Club from 2009 to 2012, and CEO of PepsiCo Americas Foods, a subsidiary of PepsiCo, from 2012 to 2014.
+He was the CEO of Michaels from 2007 to 2009, CEO of Sam's Club from 2009 to 2012, and CEO of PepsiCo Americas Foods, a subsidiary of PepsiCo, from 2012 to 2014.

 Cornell was on the board of directors of OfficeMax, from 2004 to 2007, and of The Home Depot, from 2008 to 2009.
 Cornell has been on the board of Centerplate and Polaris Industries.
-Cornell has served on the Board of Directors of Yum!
+Cornell has been on the board of directors of Yum!
 Brands since September 2015.
 He is the chairman of the Retail Industry Leaders Association, and a board member since 2015.

 In August 2014, Cornell replaced Gregg Steinhafel as the chairman and CEO of Target.
-Cornell's leadership style is at once data-driven and hands-on.
-During his tenure, Cornell has shut down the loss-incurring Target Canada.
-Cornell has hired many outsiders to update the corporate culture.
+During his tenure, Cornell shut down the loss-incurring Target Canada.
 Cornell occasionally visits Target stores and asks guests about their shopping experiences.

-In 2019, Cornell was named CNN's "Business CEO of The Year".
+As CEO, Cornell has been featured by news outlets such as CNN, which described him as Target's "ace CEO" and crediting him with the business' strong growth in the 2010s.
+In 2019, Cornell was named CNN's "Business CEO of the Year".

+In 2021, Cornell publicly stated his commitment to programs at Target to support diversity, equity and inclusion following the murder of George Floyd by police in Minneapolis.
+He said "I recognize that it's time to take it to another level, and that as CEOs, we have to be the company's head of diversity and inclusion."

-Cornell received "The Visionary" award from the National Retail Federation for 2022, given each year to "an outstanding retail industry leader".
+Cornell was honored with "The Visionary" award by the National Retail Federation for 2022, given each year to "an outstanding retail industry leader."

-Academic support
+In 2022, Target announced that their board of directors had eliminated the company's mandatory retirement policy that would have forced the CEO to retire at age 65.

+In 2023, Cornell's total compensation at Target was $18.1 million.
+He earned a higher annual bonus due to the company's improved profits, although his overall compensation dropped.
+In 2024, Cornell's total compensation at Target was $9.9 million, which was 45% lower than his 2023 compensation and 87% lower than his 2020 compensation of $77.5 million.

+On August 20, 2025, Target announced that its COO, Michael Fiddelke, will replace Cornell as CEO starting on February 1, 2026.